-A fair few years ago I was lucky enough to take 6 months off work and go travelling around Australia, New Zealand and South America (Bolivia was my favourite stop).
+A fair few years ago I was lucky enough to take 6 months off work and go traveling around Australia, New Zealand and South America (Bolivia was my favourite stop).
 It was a self-propelled journey, no swanky tour buses or guides – the budget wouldn’t allow it – so everything I took with me was going to be carried by me for the duration.

 That meant being very strict with shoes because they are heavy.
 Now, those that have visited my home will tell you I have a thing for shoes.
 I won’t tell you how many I own, but rest assured it’d probably make Imelda Marcos blush!
-So, travelling light was tough, but I decided to be ruthless and for my trip I plumped for just a pair of flip flops and a pair of sensible walking shoes.
+So, traveling light was tough, but I decided to be ruthless and for my trip, I plumped for just a pair of flip flops and a pair of sensible walking shoes.

 The walking shoes I bought for the trip were a pair of Tevas and they saw me through the 6 months – worn almost constantly – brilliantly.
 So when I was offered these Kimtah’s to test I was a bit surprised to realise that I hadn’t used a pair since then and rather excited to see how these would fair.
 If I’m honest I had big expectations based on my previous experience.

 I haven’t been disappointed.
 Comfortable straight out of the box, and size wise they have been just great on my wide fitting feet.
 (I’ve been struggling when testing some other brands recently who seem to be rather narrow)

 Over the recent months, they’ve been regularly trudged up forestry paths, through a rubbly old quarry and even indulged in a spot of gardening and not once have they let me down.